gSchool/DNA-release-2/02-Phase-1/02b-dso-teams.md

 >“If the architecture of the system and the architecture of the org are at odds, the architecture of the org wins."
 ><span style="float:right;"> - Ruth Malan</span>

-**The Inverse Conway Manoeuver states:** “that organizations should evolve their team and organizational structure to achieve the desired architecture.
+**The Inverse Conway Manoeuver states:** “organizations should evolve their team and organizational structure to achieve the desired architecture.
 The goal is for your architecture to support the ability of teams to get their work done--from design through deployment--without requiring high bandwidth communication between teams.” [_Accelerate: The Science of DevOps_](https://itrevolution.com/accelerate-book/)

-We are only introducing this topic, and will provide further detail later.
-A great resource for you and your teams on this topic is: [_Team Topologies_](https://teamtopologies.com/book)
+We are only introducing this topic for now - more details will be provided in a later lesson.
+In the meantime, a great resource for you and your team to further explore is: [_Team Topologies_](https://teamtopologies.com/book)

-We are intentionally not answering the question of: “So how do we organize?”
-Each scenario has its own benefits and drawbacks and only you and your team understand the unique context you work within.
-We do believe the most valuable team construct is optimizing for flow and value.
-The focus in building a DevSecOps team should be to deliver higher quality sooner in a sustainable and resilient way (hopefully with happy teams).
+We intentionally do not answer the question _"How do we organize?"_

+Each potential organizational construct has its own benefits and drawbacks, and _only you and your team_ understand your work and its unique context.

+Adopting DevSecOps focuses on optimizing for flow and value, and building a collaborative, cross-functional team to deliver a higher-quality product sooner, in a sustainable and resilient way.

 <!-- >>>>>>>>>>>>>>>>>>>>>> BEGIN CHALLENGE >>>>>>>>>>>>>>>>>>>>>> -->
 <!-- Replace everything in square brackets [] and remove brackets  -->